stanfordmlgroup/methane-gapfill-ml/README.md

 python main.py preprocess --sites NZKop --eval_frac 0.1 --n_train 10
 python main.py train --sites NZKop --models [lasso,rf] --predictors_paths train/predictors.txt
 ```
-When specifying multiple values for a paramter, you can either use a comma-separated string or list syntax like in the above command.
+When specifying multiple values for a parameter, you can either use a comma-separated string or list syntax like in the above command.

 ## Contributions
 This tool was developed by Jeremy Irvin, Yulun Zhou, Fred Lu, Vincent Liu, and Sharon Zhou.